AlphaC137/EG-Business-Final-Project/PROJECT_GAP_ANALYSIS.md

 ## Immediate next actions

-- Add `.env.example` and expand `README.md`
-- Replace empty migration with `20250809_initial_schema.sql` (above), then run migrations
+- Run the migration in your Supabase project (if not yet applied) and create storage buckets
-- Introduce React Router and move current pages under `src/pages` with routes
+- Move current pages under `src/pages` with routes (optional structural improvement)
 - Wire auth UI to Google/email sign-in and profile creation
 - Swap mock products for Supabase reads in Marketplace
 - Implement order creation API and integrate checkout button flow